Here is a breakdown of major shareholders in Lufax Holding Ltd (NYSE: LU)

 The top institutional shareholder in the company is Capital Research Global Investors with over 31.77 million shares valued at $451.13 million.
 The investor’s holdings represent 1.29% of the LU Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Capital World Investors with 26.47 million shares valued at $375.88 million to account for 1.07% of the shares outstanding.
 The other top investors are Baillie Gifford and Company which holds 17.04 million shares representing 0.69% and valued at over $242.01 million, while Blackrock Inc. holds 0.32% of the shares totaling 7.81 million with a market value of $110.9 million.

-The stock witnessed a -3.34% In the last 1 month and extending the period to 3 months gives it a 3.23%, and is -9.55% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.99% over the week and 6.30% over the month.
+The stock witnessed a -7.53% In the last 1 monthand extending the period to 3 months gives it a 2.61%, and is -5.83% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.48% over the week and 6.17% over the month.

 Fwd P/E is 12.83.
 Distance from 52-week low is 32.79% and -23.90% from its 52-week high.
 The company has generated returns on investments over the last 12 months (20.00%).